Teghpreet3001/The_Sparks_Foundation_Projects/README.md

 Using this application, one can also input a valid location of an image folder and classify different images by colour.(The image folder that we entered here was nature)

 To classify images based on their colours, we have created a dictionary COLORS and used the hexcodes of four basic/primary colurs: RED, BLUE, GREEN, YELLOW.
 We can also use other secondary colours by extracting their hexcodes.

+## Project 3 : Exploratory Data Analysis on US Retail Sales dataset

+### 1. Problem defintion
+● Perform ‘Exploratory Data Analysis’ on dataset ‘SampleSuperstore’ ● As a business manager, try to find out the weak areas where you can work to make more profit.
+● What all business problems you can derive by exploring the data?

+### 2. Dataset Source
+Data can be found at https://bit.ly/3i4rbWI

+### 3. Evaluation
+If we can successfully express the data in the form of graphs and plots and derive appropriate conclusions, we'll be successful at the project.

+### 4. Libraries and Features
+For this project, we will import pandas as pd, numpy as np, matplotlib.pyplot as plt, seaborn as sns, warnings.